liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 class, `GuestbookService` and `EntryService`, respectively.

 There's one last thing to do before you can use these classes in your Android
 app: put them in a JAR file.
-To do this, navigate to the `modules/guestbook-portlet` folder on the command line and run `../../gradlew jar`.
+To do this, make sure you're still in the `modules/guestbook-portlet` folder on the command line and run `../../gradlew jar`.
 This command does two things: